carterce1997/Clype/README.md

 TO-DO:
-1) auto-scroll to bottom of conversation on conversation box (DONE)
+1) ~~auto-scroll to bottom of conversation on conversation box (DONE)~~
-2) expand messages box width.
-In other words, users sent locally should be displayed to right of conversation box
+2) ~~expand messages box width.
+In other words, users sent locally should be displayed to right of conversation box~~
+3) Add spacing between bottom of screen and the last message shown.
+The message box must be "full" or filled with messages to see this.
+There is not enough room between the last message and the bottom of the message window.